oVirt/ovirt-site/source/feature/watchdog-engine-support.html.md

 *   Both Vm and Template will have support for watchdog cards
 *   Watchdog card is represented by a VmDevice

+#### Watchdog notifications

+*   Since users must be aware of the watchdog operations, vdsm reports the last action taken by a watchdog for each VM in getVmStats.
+*   This actions should be translated into system events

+       * An event will show up in the Web Admin.
+       * Users should be able to subscribe to watchdog event, so they will get a notification via the notification service.

 #### Database changes

 *   none